ZEN-universe/ZEN-explorer/README.md

 ## Project structure

 Each route in Svelte is one folder in the `routes` that contains a `+page.svelte` file.
 All of these pages are more or less independent of each other.
 There are some parts of the pages, that can be reused.
 These are called components and are contained in the `components` folder.
 The `lib` folder contains utilities that are used by different pages and components.

+## Workflows

+Anytime any changes are pushed to the main branch, a Github workflow is triggered which builds a static site (see https://svelte.dev/docs/kit/adapter-static).
+These static files are automatically pushed to the ZEN Temple repository (https://github.com/ZEN-universe/ZEN-temple) where they are served by a FastAPI Server.

+> [!NOTE]
+> This means that the ZEN Temple always has the latest version of the ZEN Explorer.
+If at some point the ZEN Temple should have a specific version of the ZEN Explorer, the pulling of the correct version should be done on Temple side.